Suggested gear for a 10-day trip on the edge of the world.

 We bathed in the waters of Salinas river for most of the morning, enjoying the warm sun on our bare skin.
 The chirping of birds preparing their great migration and the soft, white sound of water filled the atmosphere.

 The afternoon was spent driving among the vineyards and the ranches with no other objective than to enjoy the ride.
-On this quiet Tuesday, it seemed like the world belong to us.
+On this quiet Tuesday, on a season when kids go back to school, it seemed like the world belonged to us.

-Hiking Toro Park has to be the highlight of our day – we brought a bottle of water and our phones in our pack.
+Hiking Toro Park had to be the highlight of our day – we brought a bottle of water and our phones in our pack.
 Views were breathtaking.

 Yet, something was amiss.